The Technical Layer Your Dashboards Are Missing

 Metrics That Engineering Leaders Care About

-Engineering analytics doesn't just help individual developers fix bugs faster.
-It gives engineering leadership the data they need to make strategic decisions.
+Engineering analytics does not just help developers fix bugs faster.
+It gives engineering leaders the data they need to make better strategic decisions.

 Mean Time to Root Cause (MTTRC)

-How long does it take from bug report to confirmed root cause?
-Engineering analytics typically reduces this from hours to minutes by eliminating the reproduction step entirely.
+How long does it take to go from a bug report to a confirmed root cause?
+Engineering analytics reduces the time from hours to minutes by eliminating the need to reproduce the issue.

 Error-to-User-Impact Ratio

-What percentage of logged errors actually affect user experience?
-This metric prevents your team from chasing phantom errors while real issues go unaddressed.
+What percentage of logged errors actually impact user experience?
+This metric helps teams focus on real issues instead of chasing noise.

 Post-Deployment Regression Rate